James Thomas ‘Tommy’ Gilliam - Farmville

 Tommy’s childhood was spent in the rolling hills of his family’s tobacco farm in rural Pamplin.
 He attended school at Prince Edward Academy in Farmville, raising his own acre of tobacco to pay for his tuition his senior year.
 Upon graduation, he entered the U.S. Army, where he served in Germany as a tank driver during the Vietnam War.
 After arriving home, he continued to serve his country for several more years in the Army National Guard.

-He worked at The Carpet House in Farmville for over thirty years, where he daily led a crew, training many other flooring professionals.
+He worked at The Carpet House in Farmville for over 30 years, where he daily led a crew, training many other flooring professionals.
 Tommy was well known for his strong work ethic and high standard of excellence.
 This reputation led many customers to personally request him for their projects.
 Tommy made many special lifelong friends during his time at The Carpet House.

 After retiring, Tommy fulfilled a lifelong dream of fulltime farming on the family farm in Pamplin.
 He spent his days keeping watch over his beef cattle, jokingly called “his girls” by family.
 Tommy’s last years were happiest when he was counting and checking on “his girls” in good weather, tucked inside with Iris watching Westerns in poor weather and anytime family and friends came to visit.